newhoo/RestfulBox/README.md

 ### Request Script
-Before and after sending an HTTP request, you can control the request content by using script conveniently.
+Before and after sending a request, you can control the request content by using script conveniently.
 Such as replacing token, encrypt request, etc.

 > Note
 > This feature relies on the Java Nashorn script engine, which is scheduled to be removed after JDK11, no replacement temporarily.